-This weeks blog comes from our legendary blogger from the other side of the globe who continues to make us feel bad about our training efforts by racing week after week and smashing it.
+This weeks blog covers the Ironman 70.3 Jeju Race Review.
+Coming from our legendary blogger from the other side of the globe who continues to make us feel bad about our training efforts by racing week after week and smashing it.
 Check out his Youtube channel here or get more triathlon legendary content from his website.
 Big love to our guest blogger TC Tanakorn and respect to his monster racing efforts already this year.

 During the swim part I tried to focus on build up my own rhythm and draft other athlete as much as possible.
 I didn't feel much tired and still felt fresh for the tough bike leg.